-- A. Non-injury collisions involving department vehicles shall be investigated by a non-involved responding officer.
+- A. Non-injury collisions involving department vehicles shall be investigated by a non-involved Corporal, traffic officer, or a traffic technician.
+When feasible, the investigation will include a point of reference, vehicle measurements, an area of impact and any roadway evidence if applicable.
+The investigator will ensure that a thorough investigation has been done in accordance with basic collision training.
 A supervisor will respond to the scene. - 1.
 City Risk Management shall be notified by the on-scene supervisor. - 2.
-Enforcement action will be determined by the Traffic Lieutenant upon completion of the internal review. - 3.
-Supervisors are responsible for completing a BlueTeam collision review in a timely manner and for providing a recommendation unless the involved officer is of an equal or superior rank. - B. Injury and fatality collisions involving department vehicles will be investigated as determined by the Major Crimes Lieutenant in consultation with the DSO.
-Responding officers shall secure the collision scene and request the shift commander to respond to the scene.
+Enforcement action will be determined by the Traffic Lieutenant upon completion of the internal review. - Supervisors are responsible for completing a BlueTeam collision review in a timely manner and for providing a recommendation unless the involved officer is of an equal or superior rank.

-- The shift commander will ensure proper notification has been made to the Major Crimes Lieutenant, the City Risk Management representative and the Duty Staff Officer (DSO). - Enforcement action for injury and fatal collisions will be determined by the Major Crimes Lieutenant. - The City of Spokane Risk Management investigator will coordinate with the Spokane Police investigator prior to commencing their (Risk Management's) investigation.
+- B. Injury and fatality collisions involving department vehicles will be investigated as determined by the Major Crimes Lieutenant in consultation with the DSO.
+Responding officers shall secure the collision scene and request the shift commander to respond to the scene. - The shift commander will ensure proper notification has been made to the Major Crimes Lieutenant, the City Risk Management representative and the Duty Staff Officer (DSO). - Enforcement action for injury and fatal collisions will be determined by the Major Crimes Lieutenant. - The City of Spokane Risk Management investigator will coordinate with the Spokane Police investigator prior to commencing their (Risk Management's) investigation.
 Spokane Police investigators, during the course of the investigation, will keep Risk Management apprised of the status of the investigation. - 4.
 A request can be made for mutual aid to investigate serious and fatal collisions through the DSO and/or Chief of Police and/or his/her designee. - The on-scene supervisor is responsible for completing a BlueTeam incident report in a timely manner and forwarding to Internal Affairs.
 Once the chain of command review is complete, Internal Affairs will forward the file to the ARP for review and recommendations. - C. In the event of an officer-involved collision occurring outside of Spokane County, the involved officer shall, as soon as they have cell service and are physically able: - 1.
 Notify the local jurisdiction or Washington State Patrol, whichever is appropriate, for a response and report. - 2.
 When safe and practical, notify his/her supervisor, or the on-duty supervisor via phone while still at the scene of the collision.
 The supervisor shall ensure that collision protocol is followed.